CNC Glass Cutting Machines in Caledonia, MI

 The video shows the steps of the process as follows:

 - Automatically measuring the height

-- NOTE: Profile does NOT rest the "heavy glass" panel on the machine's infeed rollers, but vacuum clamps and holds the part just slightly above the rollers (see the paper slipped between) so that premature wear out of the rollers is avoided, as well as compromising edge quality which would occur during CNC processing, if the panel were left to rest on the rollers.
+- NOTE: Profile does NOT rest the "heavy glass" panel on the machine's infeed rollers, but vacuum clamps and holds the part just slightly above the rollers (see the paper slipped between) so that premature wear out of the rollers is avoided, as well as compromising edge quality, which would occur during CNC processing if the panel was left to rest on the rollers.